-In the phase 2 trial for tisagenlecleucel in adult r/r diffuse large B-cell lymphoma (DLBCL), the overall response rate was 52% and the CR rate was 40%.
-The approval of tisagenlecleucel for adult patients with relapsed or refractory follicular lymphoma (FL) was based on the ELARA trial, a multicenter, single-arm, open-label trial evaluating tisagenlecleucel.
+Tisagenlecleucel was approved for adult r/r diffuse large B-cell lymphoma (DLBCL) based on results of the JULIET trial, where overall response rate was 52% and the CR rate was 40%.
+Later, the ELARA trial, a multicenter, single-arm, open-label trial evaluated tisagenlecleucel for relapsed or refractory follicular lymphoma (FL).
 Among 90 patients in the primary efficacy analysis, the ORR was 86% with a complete response (CR) rate of 68%.

 In the phase 1 and 2 pivotal trials for axicabtagene ciloleucel in patients with refractory large B-cell lymphoma, the overall response rate was 83% and the CR rate was 58%.
-On March 5, 2021, axicabtagene ciloleucel was approved for adult patients with relapsed or refractory follicular lymphoma (FL) after two or more lines of systemic therapy.
+In March 2021, axicabtagene ciloleucel was approved for adult patients with relapsed or refractory follicular lymphoma (FL) after two or more lines of systemic therapy.
 Approval was based on ZUMA-5, a single-arm, open-label, multicenter trial.
 Among 81 patients in the primary efficacy analysis, the ORR was 91% with a complete remission (CR) rate of 60% and a median time-to-response of 1 month.
-Clinical trials are underway in FL, MCL and MZL.